dawsneyland/dawsneyland.github.io/_posts/articles/2016-06-01-what-the-hell-is-an-article.md

 # Articles
 Something more substantial.
 An idea I've been working on for some time, or a story to tell that Ive been trying to get just right.
 An regular feature or part of a series.
 Given this is one of my first posts, I have no idea the direction this website is going in or how long I'll stick at it.

 In my head, that is the difference between and blog and an article.
+But anyway, if you land on the homepage, it'll show you both.
+Potato potato (That doesn't really work when you type it).